hl49/ori-mrg.github.io/content/english/people/halil-kelebek.md

 ---

-Halil is a 2nd-year DPhil student in the Mobile Robotics Group, supervised by Dr. Daniele De Martini.
+Halil is a 2nd-year DPhil student in the Mobile Robotics Group, supervised by Prof. Daniele De Martini.

 His current research, in collaboration with [WildCRU](https://www.wildcru.org/), focuses on developping robust animal re-identification techniques.